hpsaturn/hpsaturn.github.io/_posts/2025-07-03-clockworkpi-uconsole.md

 ## Troubleshotting

 Sometimes the x48ng emulator will be to standby or poweroff state, and it is very difficult to poweron again.
 Please, try many times with the (ON) shortcut..
-Or ometimes, you should perform reset shortuct (ON+C).
+Or sometimes, you should perform reset shortuct (ON+C).

 Some assembler executables sometimes freeze de execution.
 Please report it in the GitHub issues section.